rosspetukhov/rosspetukhov/README.md

 Hi, I’m Ross,

-I'm an Analytics Manager, specifically focusing on Supply Chain
+I'm an Analytics Manager, specifically focusing on Supply Chain.

-- currently working at Unilever as Analytics manager
+- Working at Unilever as Analytics manager.
-- currently doing a PhD in Engineering
+- Doing a PhD in Engineering.

 My LinkedIn is https://www.linkedin.com/in/ross-pietukhov/